austinthresher/dangerboy/README.md

 Danger Boy is a Game Boy emulator written in C. It focuses on emulating the original DMG with cycle accurate timing.
 Compatibility is fairly high.

+For the most up to date version, use the Develop branch.
+For the better tested version, use Master.

 The following features are missing but planned: